pandeakshat/AnimeWisdomVault/README.md

 ### 1.2 Live Demo

-Explore the functionalities at [www.animewisdomvault.streamlit.app](www.animewisdomvault.streamlit.app) and share your valuable feedback.
+Explore the functionalities at [the Project here](https://animewisdomvault.streamlit.app/)) and share your valuable feedback.

 ## 2. Getting Started